 The section below called Eligibility tells you when coverage will terminate under the plan.
-If coverage terminates, no benefits will be provided thereafter, even if for a condition that began before the plan or your coverage termination.
+If coverage terminates, no benefits will be provided thereafter in most cases, even if for a condition that began before the plan or your coverage termination.
+Under certain circumstances, you may exercise your right to Continuity of Care if your group's coverage with us terminates.
+Continuity of Care is explained in detail earlier in this booklet.
 In some cases you will have the opportunity to buy COBRA coverage after your group coverage terminates.
 COBRA coverage is explained in detail later in this booklet.